-- 1) Promote a safe, orderly and stimulating school environment, supporting active teaching and learning. - 2) Follow the Code of Conduct; know, abide by and enforce school rules in a fair and consistent manner. - 3) Ensure that students and staff have the opportunity to communicate regularly with the Principal and approach the Principal for redress of grievances. - 4) Evaluate on a regular basis the effective safety, behavioral and school management issues related to all instructional programs. - 5) Support the development of and student participation in appropriate extracurricular activities. - 6) Be responsible for enforcing the Code of Conduct, ensuring that all cases are resolved promptly and fairly and, when necessary, appropriately documenting actions. - 7) Maintain and encourage a climate of mutual respect and dignity for all students regardless of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender/gender identity, or sex, with an understanding of appropriate appearance, language, and behavior in a school setting, which will strengthen students' self-image and promote confidence to learn.
+- 1. Promote a safe, orderly and stimulating school environment, supporting active teaching and learning. - 2.
+Ensure that students and staff have the opportunity to communicate regularly with the administrators and approach the principal for redress of grievances. - 3.
+Evaluate on a regular basis all instructional programs. - 4.
+Support the development of and student participation in appropriate extracurricular activities. - 5.
+Be responsible for enforcing the code of conduct and ensuring that all cases are resolved promptly and fairly. - G. Superintendent